 Workplace incidents can have a negative effect on any individual in the workplace, including their families.
-Outcomes can affect workers physical and their mental wellbeing.
+Outcomes can affect workers’ physical and mental wellbeing.
 It can affect their performance, their behaviour and may even lead to self-harming behaviours.
-These critical incidents involving staff members require a great deal of consideration and the appropriate processes to managing stress and support the workers.
+These critical incidents involving staff members require a great deal of consideration and the appropriate processes to manage stress and support the workers.

 Some of the signs and symptoms following critical incidents that can manifest in affected staff include: